Check out the best DIY hunting blinds you can possibly make.

 Whether you're renovating a house, fixing up a car, or building a new hunting blind, "do-it-yourself" is the way to go.

 This is one example of a DIY elevated hunting blind.
-By clicking the link in the caption, you can find the plans and materials to build this blind.
+It's similar to a tree stand, but does offer you enhanced coverage with walls all the the way around.
 You can even modify windows if you prefer bowhunting over rifle hunting.

 You can also modify the stilts or legs if you want the blind higher or lower.
 At a minimum, I would use 4x4s as the legs.
 However, you may even want something sturdier than that.
 We built a blind one year with old telephone poles that were cut in half.
 Needless to say, they weren't going anywhere in high winds.